Last Updated on

-If you don’t want to wander through Casablanca’s Old Medina on your own, then it’s worth your while to book a tour guide to lead you through Casablanca’s oldest streets, many of which are twisted and narrow.
+If you don’t want to wander through Casablanca’s Old Medina on your own, then it may be worth your while to book a tour guide to lead you through Casablanca’s oldest streets, many of which are twisted and narrow.
 Famous landmarks include Bab Marrakech, the old medina clock tower, and the sqala, an 18th century fortified wall.
 A guide can also get you to the artisan quarter where you can browse handmade crafts and traditional items.

 The Hassan II Mosque

 The landmark Hassan II Mosque, inaugurated in 1993, is the world’s second largest mosque and a major tourist attraction in Morocco.
 It sits on the edge of the Old Medina on a promontory overlooking the Atlantic Ocean.
 The Islamic architecture features exquisitely crafted wood, marble, granite and plaster accents.
 A glass floor reveals the ocean beneath.
 Daily tours of the interior run year-round, and the nearby Hassan II Mosque Museum is worth a visit as well.

 Not far from the Hassan II Mosque is La Corniche, a winding beachfront area in Ain Diab that is popular with locals and tourists.
 Restaurants, pools and beaches—both public and private—are the main attractions.
 It’s a great place for a scenic stroll any time of the day or evening.